Estate plan

 Durable Power of Attorney

-No witnesses required for power of attorney
+Indiana requires 2 witnesses for power of attorney execution

 Notarization: Required